Current trends and future directions in event-based control: Fundamental limitations for rate-limited channels

 where $\lambda_i(A)$ denotes the $i$-th eigenvalue of $A$.
-If $A$ is diagonalizable, then this stabilization is possible with an information access rate equal to $r_{\mathrm{TTC}}(A)$. \end{theo} Theorem~\ref{theo_data_periodic} thus implies that no stabilization is possible with time-triggered control and an information access rate $R_c < r_{\mathrm{TTC}}$, i.e. the rate $r_{\mathrm{TTC}}$ is necessary.
-Whilst the necessity holds for any coding scheme, a specific optimal coding scheme to achieve stabilization at rate $ r_{\mathrm{TTC}}$ is presented in \cite{hespanha2002towards}.
-Thus the rate $ r_{\mathrm{TTC}}$ is also sufficient for time-triggered sampling.
-The bound $r_{\mathrm{TTC}}(A)$ is also referred to as inherent entropy rate of the system.
-Further, it is important to note that Theorem~\ref{theo_data_periodic} still holds if transmission delays over the channel occur.
-Next, we discuss the data-rate requirements for ETC and relate them to the requirements for time-triggered sampling.
+If $A$ is diagonalizable, then this stabilization is possible with an IAR equal to $r_{\mathrm{IAR}}(A)$. \end{theo} Theorem~\ref{theo_iar} thus implies that no stabilization is possible with an IAR $R_c < r_{\mathrm{IAR}}(A)$, i.e. the rate $r_{\mathrm{IAR}}(A)$ is necessary.
+Moreover, a specific optimal coding scheme to achieve stabilization at rate $r_{\mathrm{IAR}}(A)$ is presented in \cite{hespanha2002towards}.
+Thus, the IAR $r_{\mathrm{IAR}}(A)$ is also sufficient.
+The bound $r_{\mathrm{IAR}}(A)$ is also referred to as inherent entropy rate of the system.
+Note once more that this result is independent of the presence of communication delays or the deployed sampling scheme.